Optimizing Treatment

 Tolerability and toxicity considerations

-Potential drug-drug interactions
+Potential drug-drug

 Food requirements